jet/dotnet-templates/README.md

 ## CONTRIBUTING

-Please don't hesitate to [create a GitHub issue](https://github.com/jet/dotnet-templates/issues/new) for any questions so others can benefit from the discussion.
+Please don't hesitate to [create a GitHub issue](https://github.com/jet/dotnet-templates/issues/new) for any questions, so others can benefit from the discussion.
 For any significant planned changes or additions, please err on the side of [reaching out early](https://github.com/jet/dotnet-templates/issues/new) so we can align expectations - there's nothing more frustrating than having your hard work not yielding a mutually agreeable result ;)

 See [the Equinox repo's CONTRIBUTING section](https://github.com/jet/equinox/blob/master/README.md#contributing) for general guidelines wrt how contributions are considered specifically wrt Equinox.